 TRIP DETAILS AT-A-GLANCE

 Length: 27 days

 Arrive: Kashgar, China

-Depart: Samarkand, Uzbekistan

-Lodging: 26 nights in best available
+Depart: Samarkand, Uzbekistan Lodging: 26 nights in best available

 hotels and guesthouses

 Meals: All meals included

 (B=Breakfast, L=Lunch,

 D=Dinner)

 Activity: Archaeology, Cultural

 Adventures

-Trip Level: 123456
+Trip Level: 1 2 (3) 4 5 6

-- Cultural exploration and

-walking tours, rugged

-road travel

-HIGHLIGHTS

-- Roam the famed Sunday Market in the Silk Road outpost of Kashgar

-- Experience the breathtaking setting of the Hunza Valley

-- Meet the Uighurs, Hunzakuts, Tajiks, Uzbeks, and other Central Asian peoples

-- Cross the spell-binding High Pamirs on the roof of Asia

-- Enjoy one of the great overland journeys of the world

-DAY 4, JULY 15 KARAKUL LAKE / KYRGYZ COMMUNITY / SUBASHI PASS / TASHKURGAN

-After breakfast, we depart Kashgar and set out along the spectacular Karakoram Highway (KKH) as it contours through the narrow gorge of the Gez River.
-Completed in 1986, the KKH is one of the highest international highways in the world.
-In over 1,000 miles of winding mountain roads, it provides access to the unmatched mountain scenery and plunging valleys of the Karakoram Mountains.
-We take a break at mirror-like Karakul Lake, set at nearly 12,000 feet below the mighty snow-capped peak of Mustagh Ata (24,758').
-Besides the stunning mountain views, we'll have a chance to meet some of the local Kyrgyz people who graze their herds in the mountains nearby.
-After lunch at Karakul Lake, we continue our journey along the Karakoram Highway with a crossing of Subashi Pass (13,174'), one of the venues for the movie The Kite Runner.
-We reach the town of Tashkurgan in the mid-afternoon.
-Set in the High Pamirs at almost 12,000 feet, this tiny, isolated part of China's Xinjiang Province is populated mainly by ethnic Tajik people, who make their living from sheep and wool production.
-Later, we visit the Stone Castle, a ruined fort dating to the time when Tashkurgan was a garrison town on the Silk Road and once a meeting point of major caravan routes leading to Kashgar, Wakhan, and Hunza to the south.
-Fabled traveler Marco Polo once made a short excursion from Tashkurgan to the passes that lead into the upper Hunza Valley.
-On one of the passes he visited, he mentioned seeing hundreds of horned sheep, which were later christened as Marco Polo sheep (ovis ammon poli).
-Dinner and overnight in Tashkurgan...BLD
+Cultural exploration and walking tours, rugged road travel HIGHLIGHTS - Roam the famed Sunday Market in the Silk Road outpost of Kashgar - Experience the breathtaking setting of the Hunza Valley - Meet the Uighurs, Hunzakuts, Tajiks, Uzbeks, and other Central Asian peoples - Cross the spell-binding High Pamirs on the roof of Asia - Enjoy one of the great overland journeys of the world DAY 4 KARAKUL LAKE / KYRGYZ COMMUNITY / SUBASHI PASS / TASHKURGAN

-Approximate Driving Details: 6-7 hours, 182 miles

-Important Note for Days 4-15: We have planned to make our way to Hunza Valley, Pakistan, on these days.
+Approximate Driving Details: 6-7 hours, 182 miles Important Note for Days 4-15: We have planned to make our way to Hunza Valley, Pakistan, on these days.
 However, if it does not seem wise to visit Hunza for any reason, even on the day before the group is to go there, we will follow the alternate non-Hunza itinerary for these days, described on pages 13-14 following this regular itinerary.
 This decision will be made at the discretion of Wilderness Travel.

-DAYS 5-6, JULY 16-17 KHUNJERAB PASS (15,397') / SOST, PAKISTAN / GULMIT

 Just outside town, we pass through our border formalities and begin the breathtaking drive across the Khunjerab Pass and through the Karakoram Mountains.
 As the road winds through Khunjerab National Park, one of the highest parks in the world, we can keep an eye out for Marco Polo sheep and golden marmots.
 Reaching the Pakistan border at the settlement of Sost, we enter the Northern Areas of Pakistan, a region that contains five of the world's fourteen 8,000-meter peaks.
 After passing through Immigration formalities, we return to our vehicles and continue thirty minutes to the pretty Hunza village of Passu, with sheer Cathedral Peak rising above it.
 Passu is a center for trekking expeditions and hikes to the nearby Batura Glacier.
 Most of the villagers raise yaks, goats, and sheep.
 We continue to Gulmit, known as Upper Hunza, a centuries-old historic town, with mountains, peaks and glaciers.